Transport in Brighton and Hove: Cycle transport

 Brighton and Hove has an expanding cycle network.
 In January 2020, the city council announced that it was exploring the feasibility of making the city centre car-free by 2023.
-Brighton has four routes that are part of the Sustrans National Cycle Network: route 2 along the south coast, route 20 Brighton to Greenwich, route 90 (Brighton to Lewes - soon to reach Polegate) and route 82 (Hove seafront to Devil's Dyke).
+Brighton has two major routes that are part of the Sustrans National Cycle Network: route 2 along the south coast, and route 20 to London (though curtailed to Pyecombe by Sustrans since 2020).
+Sustrans has also signed regional routes 90 (to Lewes – soon to reach Polegate) and 82 (Hove seafront to Devil's Dyke) within the city.
 During the 2020 COVID pandemic the city council introduced the following measures to improve cycling in the city: repurposing one of the two lanes in each direction on the Old Shoreham Road (A270) effectively creating an extension of route 90; repurposing one of the westbound lanes of the A259 along the seafront to double the capacity of the busiest route in the city (route 2); closing North Laine to motor vehicles; and improving cycle infrastructure along NCN Route 20.

 A bicycle-sharing system, BTN BikeShare, was set up in September 2017 at a cost of £1.45 million, with users able to hire bicycles by the minute or purchase annual membership.
 There are 49 docking stations around the city and 450 bicycles.
 Statistics from the first six months of operation showed that 120,000 journeys had been made and 22,000 people had used the scheme, making it the second most popular in Britain after the Santander Cycles system in London.

 Sea

 There was a short-lived catamaran ferry in the 1990s to Fécamp in Normandy across the Channel.

-Daily DFDS services to Dieppe serve the port of Newhaven.
+A daily ferry service to Dieppe by DFDS Seaways serves the port of Newhaven.

-Volks Built the Daddy Long-Legs (a train above the sea) but it was washed away in a storm in the early part of the 20th century.
+Volk's Electric Railway opened the "Daddy Long-Legs" railway (a train above the sea) in 1896, but it was abandoned due to its vulnerability to the sea in the early 1900s.